nsmsn/dotcom/src/slash/accessibility.md

 ## Standards and Testing

-The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to make web content more accessible to people with disabilities (and user friendly for everyone).
-My site is partially conformant with WCAG 2.2 level AA.
+The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to make web content more accessible to people with disabilities (and user friendly for everyone).
+My site stives to conform to **WCAG 2.2 level AA**.

-I use standards-compliant HTML, CSS, and JavaScript throughout this website.
+I use [standards-compliant HTML, CSS, and JavaScript](https://www.w3.org/standards/) throughout this website.
 Anyone using a web browser that honors these standards should be capable of navigating this site.

 In addition to being tested on the latest versions of Chrome, Edge, Firefox, and Safari, this site has been manually checked for ease of use with a keyboard and the VoiceOver screen reader.
-I also periodically audit the site using WAVE, a browser-based testing service.
+I also periodically audit the site using [WAVE](https://wave.webaim.org/), a browser-based testing service.

+&nbsp;

-Features
+## Features

-Pages are structured with semantic elements like header, nav, main, and footer, which may help you move around more quickly.
-The main content area of each page is marked with a h1 (heading level 1), and each page’s structure should follow a logical heading order from there.
+Pages are structured with semantic elements like <code>header</code>, <code>nav</code>, <code>main</code>, and <code>footer</code>, which may help you move around more quickly.
+The main content area of each page is marked with a <code>h1</code> (heading level 1), and each page’s structure should follow a logical heading order from there.

 Each page on this website has a “skip to content” link at the top, and a “back to top” link at the very bottom.

-Images are described with text alternatives, using the alt attribute.
+Images are described with [text alternatives](https://www.a11yproject.com/posts/alt-text/), using the<code>alt</code> attribute.
 This website’s colors were chosen to ensure there is sufficient color contrast between elements on each page.
 My site has been coded to honor user device preferences whenever possible.

-I strive to use plain language throughout this site and use a readability checker to test my content and improve my writing.
+I strive to use inclusive, plain language throughout this site and use a readability checker to test my content and improve my writing.

 &nbsp;